 Important Difference from Radio Political

-Most of you are used to selling political advertising on radio, where we have to follow strict FCC rules, Lowest Unit Rate requirements, and detailed public file paperwork.
+Most of you are familiar with selling political advertising on radio, where we have to follow strict FCC rules, Lowest Unit Rate requirements, equal time, and detailed public file paperwork.

-Political advertising on our news websites does not fall under those same LUR or public file regulations.
-Digital advertising is not governed by the same FCC rules as broadcast, which means:
+Political advertising on our news websites does not fall under those same regulations which means:

 • No lowest unit rate requirements